Re: Amendment to the School’s Admission Policy

 We also have an extensive library with a huge collection of both fiction and non-fiction titles to suit all interests.
 Pupils are brought to the library on a regular basis, as well as having access to a range of reading materials within their classrooms.

-Our music room boasts a collection of interesting percussion and tuned instruments.
-Some classes learn how to play ukelele.
+Our Wellbeing Room boasts a collection of interesting percussion and tuned instruments for use by all our classes and our school choir.
+Some classes learn how to play Ukelele.

-Our beautiful oratory is used for prayer services, reflective time and in supporting the Catholic ethos of the school, as we celebrate various religious occasions during the year.
+Our beautiful Prayer Room is used for prayer services, reflective time and in supporting the Catholic ethos of the school, as we celebrate various religious occasions during the year.

 School Life at St. Catherine’s